 - A spatial surface may disappear temporarily from this volume simply because the user looks away from the surface or steps further away from it... only to look back or moves closer again a moment later.
-In this case, discarding and re-creating the mesh for this surface represents a lot of redundant processing.
+In this case, discarding and re-creating the mesh for this surface represents many redundant processings.

 - To reduce the number of changes processed, the application uses two spatial surface observers, one contained within the other.
-The larger volume is spherical and follows the user 'lazily'; it only moves when necessary to ensure that its centre is within 2.0 metres of the user.
+The larger volume is spherical and follows the user 'lazily'; it only moves when necessary to ensure that its center is within 2.0 meters of the user.

 - New and updated spatial surface meshes are always processed from the smaller inner surface observer, but meshes are cached until they disappear from the larger outer surface observer.
-This allows the application to avoid processing many redundant changes due to local user movement.
+This allows the application to avoid processing many redundant changes because of local user movement.

-- Since a spatial surface may also disappear temporarily due to tracking loss, the application also defers discarding removed spatial surfaces during tracking loss.
+- Since a spatial surface may also disappear temporarily because of tracking loss, the application also defers discarding removed spatial surfaces during tracking loss.

 - In general, an application should evaluate the tradeoff between reduced update processing and increased memory usage to determine its ideal caching strategy.